 Offering a highly functional website today means that your website is optimized for mobile devices, such as tablets and smartphones.
-These websites are known as responsive, which means they look the same and are equally as functional regardless the device a visitor uses to access them.
+These websites are known as responsive, which means they look the same and are just as functional regardless of the device a visitor uses to access them.
 Considering that a majority of people now use devices other than computers to browse the web, it is important to make sure that your site is accessible even when users are not on their desktops.

 Provide high-quality images of the inside and exterior of your practice, so patients know what to expect.
-Avoid stock photos of dentists and dental assistants and instead aim for high-resolution photos of the real people who work at your practice.
+Avoid stock photos of dentists and dental assistants, and instead aim for high-resolution photos of the real people who work at your practice.

 After you choose a design, layout, and color, it’s time to think about the language that will compose your website.
 The tone should be casual but professional, but both of those terms can be implemented to different degrees.

-Welcome to ABC Dentistry!
+Excerpt 2: Welcome to ABC Dentistry!
 When you walk through the doors of our practice, rest assured you’re in good hands.
 Every one of our eight dentists is board certified and greets every patient with a smile.
 We offer basic general dentistry services, like fillings, crowns, veneers, and implants.
 Whether it’s been six months or six years since your last dental visit, we hope to see you soon!
 Until then, feel free to view our patient testimonials as a testament to the service you can expect at your visit.

 The information conveyed is basically the same, but the tone is drastically different.
 Number one is strictly informational.
-It’s very professional, but comes off as a little cold.
+It’s very professional but comes off as a little cold.
 It doesn’t use contractions or exclamation points and emphasizes no frills—just a job well done in a professional setting.